New City Hall in early spring

 City Mayors describes the history, architecture and politics of the greatest city halls in the world.
 More

-City Mayors invites readers to write short stories about people in cities around the world.
+City Mayors invites readers to write about the people in their cities.
 More

 City Mayors questions those who govern the world’s cities and talks to men and women who contribute to urban society and environment.
 More